-(12) With Mascheroni [[mah-skeh-ROH-nee]], this man names a constant symbolized with a lowercase gamma.
+(17) A function named for this man gives the number of integers less than a given integer, his totient [["TOE"-shent]] function.
+With Mascheroni [[mah-skeh-ROH-nee]], this man names a constant symbolized with a lowercase gamma.
 This man's namesake number is defined as the limit of "one plus one over n all to the nth power" as n approaches infinity, roughly equal to 2.718.
 For the point, name this Swiss mathematician whose namesake number is the base of the natural logarithm.

-ANSWER: Leonhard Euler [[OY-lehr]] (accept Euler-Mascheroni constant or Euler's constant; accept Euler's number; prompt on "e")
+ANSWER: Leonhard Euler [[OY-lehr]] (accept Euler's totient function or Euler's phi function; accept Euler-Mascheroni constant or Euler's constant; accept Euler's number; prompt on "e")

-(13) This compound can trigger a runaway feedback loop according to the "gun hypothesis."
+(18) This compound, which is the reduced form of carbon dioxide, could trigger a runaway feedback loop according to the "gun hypothesis."
 This greenhouse gas is commonly trapped inside ice clathrates [[KLATH-"rates"]] at the bottom of the ocean.
 This compound is the primary fuel found in natural gas.
 For the point, name this simplest hydrocarbon, a tetrahedral compound with chemical formula CH4.